Hyphen-ated/large-lad-keyboard/readme.md

 Two rows of function keys, 21 keys to the left, and some extras filling in the top right, along with a rotary encoder.

 Nobody is selling this keyboard.
 If you want one you need to place an order at a PCB fabrication house for the PCB (and the plate.
 Or get the plate made elsewhere.)
-I got the plate made as a PCB with 1.6mm aluminum; if you want to try FR4 maybe that would work too.
+I got the plate made as a "PCB" with 1.6mm aluminum; if you want to try FR4 maybe that would work too.

 I didn't design a case for this board.
 I simply attached two pieces of 1/2" square dowel across the top and bottom rows of holes in the plate.
 If you'd like to design a case I'd be happy to link it here.